-A financial planner cannot provide legal advice (under state law, attorneys must be licensed) or create legal documents relating to control over your property or disposition of your assets on your death.
+A financial planner cannot provide legal advice (under state law, attorneys must be licensed) or create legal documents relating to control over your property or the disposition of your assets on your death.
 To address those concerns, you need to consult a licensed attorney and establish an estate plan.

-Estate planning focuses on putting the proper legal documents in place to ensure implementation of your goals and wishes for the future, both for yourself and for your family.
+Estate planning focuses on putting the proper legal documents in place to ensure the implementation of your goals and wishes for the future, both for yourself and for your family.
 The documents address concerns that are different from your financial goals.

 When you create a thorough, careful estate plan, you accomplish these important goals: